 There is a medication management policy to guide staff in the administration and management of medication.
-Staff who administer medications have current medication competencies in place.
+Staff who administer medications complete competencies.
 Medication charts were reviewed three-monthly by a general practitioner.

-The menu has been reviewed by a dietitian.
 Residents' nutritional profiles are communicated to the kitchen.
 The kitchen caters for residents' allergies, food preferences, and food consistencies.
 Cultural considerations are incorporated into the menu.
+A current food control plan is in place.